What is exercise and why is it important?

 Muscle tissue is also more metabolically active than fat tissue, meaning that the more muscle we have, the higher our basal metabolic rate (BMR) will be.
 This is the minimum amount of energy that our bodies use at rest, to carry out normal body processes such as breathing, cell repair and digestion.

 There is some controversy about the role of exercise in weight loss, with some experts saying that diet is a more significant factor than exercise when it comes to losing excess weight.
-However, as there is a proven correlation between sedentary lifestyles and ill health, the best approach is a combination of both – a balanced diet along with moderate physical activity.
+However, as there is a proven correlation between sedentary lifestyles and ill health, the best approach is a combination of the two – a balanced diet along with moderate physical activity.

 Read more about how to reach and maintain a healthy weight.